jessepav/lacygoill-wiki-backup/c/c.md

 You can use 32 bits  to store an integer, and one of them  is used for the sign, which gives you `2^31` numbers.
 But `0` is one of those numbers, so you can go only up to `2^31 - 1`.

+## Why is it better to use the type `int` rather than `float` when declaring a numeric variable?

+For better performance and accuracy.

+Arithmetic on `float` numbers may be slower than arithmetic on `int` numbers.

+Also, the  value of  a `float` variable  is often just  an approximation  of the number that was stored in it.
+If you store `0.1`  in a `float` variable, you may later  find that the variable has a value such as `0.09999999999999987`, because of rounding error.

 ##
 # Resources